QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 Before coding some application, you must think about what kinds of persons will use it

-* language/country
+* Language/country
-* age
+* Age
-* color-blind, partially sighted ...
+* Color-blind, partially sighted ...
-* culture
+* Culture
-* devices (computer? keyboard? mouse?)
+* Devices (computer?
+Keyboard?
+Mouse?)
-* screen orientation, the size on tablet/phone
+* Screen orientation, the size on tablet/phone
-* day/night mode
+* Day/Night mode
-* knowledge about computer/...
+* Knowledge about computers/...
-* illiterate?
+* Illiterate?

 You can't make something that would be perfect for everyone, but try to make some categories of users and provide them an application, that would aim to satisfy most of their requests.
 For instance, you can

-* make a website/app per country,
+* Make a website/app per country,
-* add a settings tab to enable the day/night mode,
+* Add a settings tab to enable the day/night mode,
-* think about the color-blind users when designing,
+* Think about the color-blind users when designing,
-* make your website/app responsive
+* Make your website/app responsive
 * ...

 <hr class="sl">

 ## Steps

-1. create some categories of users
+1. Create some categories of users
-2. ask persons matching your categories where they would go to find XXX in the menus, ... to test your interface.
+2. Ask persons matching your categories where they would go to find XXX in the menus, ... to test your interface.
-3. create **UML**'s diagrams to formalize the interactions between the application and users
+3. Create **UML**'s diagrams to formalize the interactions between the application and users
-4. make a static mock-up
+4. Make a static mock-up
-5. test your mock-up
+5. Test your mock-up
-6. make a dynamic mock-up (links working, some code, ...)
+6. Make a dynamic mock-up (links working, some code, ...)
-7. test again
+7. Test again

 OR you can follow my steps

-1. create a dynamic mock-up
+1. Create a dynamic mock-up
-2. and repeat these steps
+2. And repeat these steps
-    1. test and reviews by users
+    1. Test and reviews by users
-    2. filter changes to be made
+    2. Filter changes to be made
-    3. implement one or more changes
+    3. Implement one or more changes

 <hr class="sr">